psychoinformatics-de/knowledge-base/kbi/0021/index.rst

 --------------------------------------------------------------------------------

 We are aware of one git-annex special remote implementation for Zenodo, `git-annex-remote-zenodo`_.
-However, it is described as work in progress, and in our testing it showed limited functionality (with a small patch we were able to push files to Zenodo, and retrieve them back, but only in one and same dataset -- not in a dataset clone).
+However, it is described as a work in progress, and in our testing it showed limited functionality (with a small patch we were able to push files to Zenodo, and retrieve them back, but only in one and the same dataset -- not in a dataset clone).

 See the discussion in the `DataLad Handbook repository issue #941`_ for a description of required steps (including changes to code).